xregistry/spec/core/spec.md

 **`model`**
 - Type: Registry Model
-- Description: A description of the extension attributes, Groups and Resources supported by this Registry.
+- Description: A description of the features, extension attributes, Groups and Resources supported by this Registry.
 See [Registry Model](#registry-model)
 - Constraints:
   - OPTIONAL
   - MUST NOT be included in responses unless requested